Y0Coss/docs-fork/pages/manage_and_operate/kms/architecture-overview/guide.it-it.md

 3-AZ regions are designed to prevent this scenario, however it could occur on 1-AZ regions.

-In that case, the keys created in the last seconds can be lost and the KMS becomes unavailable.
+In that case, the keys created in the last seconds can be lost and the OKMS becomes unavailable.
 Database replica will be used at the region and rebuilt to retrieve stored keys.

 ## PCI-DSS certification